Guides/Earned Settlement Changes

 7. Keep all documentation

-Regardless of which rules apply when you eventually apply for ILR, you will need comprehensive documentation of your residence, employment, salary, and travel history.
+Regardless of which rules apply when you eventually apply for indefinite leave to remain, you will need comprehensive documentation of your residence, employment, salary, and travel history.
 The longer the qualifying period, the more documentation you need.
 Keep payslips, P60s, employer letters, travel records, and qualification certificates organised and accessible.
 Our ILR Document Checklist can help you track what you need.

 Impact on different visa routes